-U-M is No. 6 in a ranking of U.S. schools with the most students studying abroad in 2012-13 — a big jump from the No. 10 spot the previous year.
-The strong growth reflects U-M’s ongoing commitment to helping students go overseas.
-Germany is rated as one of the most popular destinations for U-M students studying abroad, as featured in the University Record (click here to read the complete article).
+U-M has the most students studying abroad among Big Ten universities and is fourth in the nation among higher education institutions.
+This reflects U-M’s ongoing commitment to helping students go overseas.
+Germany is rated as one of the most popular destinations for U-M students studying abroad.

 Max Kade students enroll in German 310 and German 312, one-credit courses which prepare them for their trip to a German-speaking country in the spring.